talkowski-lab/rCNV2/data_curation/CNV/README.md

  * **SSC**: CNVs were filtered on pCNV ≤ 10<sup>-9</sup>, per recommendation of the authors.
  * **UKBB**: CNVs were filtered on quality score ≥ 25 and CNV size ≥ 25kb.
  * **CHOP**: CNVs were filtered on quality score ≥ 30 and CNV size ≥ 25kb while requiring at least 10 SNPs per CNV.
 After CNV filtering, samples with `LRR_SD` < 0.25, >30 CNV calls, or SNP call rate < 98% were excluded as outliers, as well as samples genotyped on arrays with < 175k SNP probes.
+ * **TCGA**: CNVs were filtered on ≥ 10 probes and ≥ 25kb.
+Deletions were required to have a mean log<sub>2</sub> intensity ≤ -1 and duplications were required to have a mean log<sub>2</sub> intensity of ≥ 0.5849625.

 ### Raw CNV callset properties